-“Cash Me Outside” Girl Is Making An Unbelievable Amount Of Money!
+‘Cash Me Outside’ Girl Is Making An Unbelievable Amount Of Money

 A post shared by Danielle Bregoli (@bhadbhabie) on

 Danielle Bregoli has become an Internet sensation for all the wrong reasons.
-Danielle and her mother Barbara made their first and most famous appearance on The Dr. Phil Show in September, 2016.
+Danielle and her mother Barbara made their first and most famous appearance on The Dr. Phil Show in September 2016.
 Barbara claims that Danielle had been stealing cars, getting into fights and carrying knives with her.
-She said that she believed appearing in The Dr. Phil Show would force Danielle to reflect on her behavior.
-But the show did something completely different to her life.
+She said that she believed appearing on The Dr. Phil Show would force Danielle to reflect on her behavior.
+However, the show did something completely different to her life.
 It made her famous for being who she was.
 Just so you’ve been living under a rock, here’s the moment Daniel became an internet sensation:

-After appearing on the show in September, Danielle reportedly spend 4 months in a treatment facility.
-For a while it seemed as though she had lost her attitude and her infamous accent.
-But in a later appearance on The Dr. Phil Show she seemed to return back to her original form.
-She even claimed to have made Dr. Phil famous instead of it being to other way round.
+After appearing on the show in September, Danielle reportedly spent four months in a treatment facility.
+For a while, it seemed as though she had lost her attitude and her infamous accent.
+But in a later appearance on The Dr. Phil Show, she seemed to return to her original form.
+She even claimed to have made Dr. Phil famous instead of it being the other way round.

 “I made you just how Oprah [Winfrey] made you.
 You were nothing before I came on the show.”